 If your driveway has a void underneath it, it will be more obvious.
 There may be longer and deeper cracks in your driveway (the longer you wait the deeper and wider these cracks may become), the concrete slabs may be uneven, the concrete by your garage door may appear to have sunken, or the driveway by the street is now sunken or cracking.
 Or you may even be able to see it on the side of the driveway. (which may not be home to a variety of critters!)

 Your concrete patio shows signs of a void when the steps to your patio have gaps in them larger that ½” Most steps were created to code which is 7 ¾” high.
 If your steps are larger than this, they may be sinking into a void that is there.

 A void under a concrete sidewalk will be visible as uneven slabs and possibly show cracks in the surface of the slab.

 Having voids under a garage floor or a sidewalk can be dangerous.
 Your car could actually sink into the hole that will be created beneath when the “bridge” gives out.
 Tripping on an uneven sidewalk could result in anything from a skinned knee to a broken wrist or hip.
-Not taking care of the voids in a timely manner will definitely be more expensive as the void expands with seasons and it takes more polyurethane lifting foam to fill it.
+Not taking care of the voids in a timely manner will definitely be more expensive as the void expands with the years and it takes more polyurethane lifting foam to fill it.

 What you can’t see can hurt you.
 It can hurt your car, your knees and your wallet.
 Contact the concrete repair specialists at Concrete Raising Systems today.
-They use Polyurethane foam to lift and raise your concrete garage floors, sidewalks, driveways and patios.
-Unlike traditional mud, cement and water mud jacking, Polyurethane will not sink and it is impervious to the weather.
+They use polyurethane foam to lift and raise your concrete garage floors, sidewalks, driveways and patios.
+Unlike traditional mud, cement and water mud jacking, polyurethane will not sink and it is impervious to the weather.
 40% of the jobs we have done followed a job that traditional mud jacking failed to do and when we raise your concrete with foam, it is raised for good!